HubTou/PNU/_tools/README.md

 ## Tools
-A place for miscellaneous tools, not intended for inclusion in the commands set, and not necessarily portables.
+A place for miscellaneous tools, not intended for inclusion in the commands set, and not necessarily portable.